Point2SSM: Learning Morphological Variations of Anatomies from Point Cloud: Conclusion

-\begin{ack} This work was supported by the National Institutes of Health under grant numbers NIBIB-U24EB029011, NIAMS-R01AR076120, and NHLBI-R01HL135568.
+This work was supported by the National Institutes of Health under grant numbers NIBIB-U24EB029011 and NIAMS-R01AR076120.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
-The authors would like to thank the University of Utah Division of Cardiovascular Medicine for providing left atrium MRI scans and segmentations from the Atrial Fibrillation projects. \end{ack}
+The authors would like to thank the University of Utah Division of Cardiovascular Medicine for providing left atrium MRI scans and segmentations from the Atrial Fibrillation projects.